 ° Valuation of variable annuity contracts (accumulation units, annuitization units,

-assumed interest rate (AIR), relationship between AIR and real rate of return)
+assumed interest rate (AIR), relationship between AIR and actual rate of return)

 ° Variable life insurance (fixed and flexible premium types)